TonyXu214/learncpp/README.md

 - Make any constructor that accepts a single argument explicit by default.
 If an implicit conversion between types is both semantically equivalent and performant, you can consider making the constructor non-explicit.
 - Do not make copy or move constructors explicit, as these do not perform conversions.

+### Chapter 15
+The hidden “this” pointer and member function chaining
+- Inside every member function, the keyword this is a const pointer that holds the address of the current implicit object
+- Although the call to function setID(2) looks like it only has one argument, it actually has two!
+When compiled, the compiler rewrites the expression simple.setID(2); as follows
+`Simple::setID(&simple, 2); // note that simple has been changed from an object prefix to a function argument!`
+- `void setID(int id) { m_id = id; }` becomes `static void setID(Simple* const this, int id) { this->m_id = id; }`
+- All non-static member functions have a this const pointer that holds the address of the implicit object.
+- Second, it can sometimes be useful to have a member function return the implicit object as a return value.
+The primary reason to do this is to allow member functions to be “chained” together, so several member functions can be called on the same object in a single expression!
+This is called function chaining (or method chaining)
+- For non-const member functions, this is a const pointer to a non-const value (meaning this cannot be pointed at something else, but the object pointing to may be modified).
+With const member functions, this is a const pointer to a const value (meaning the pointer cannot be pointed at something else, nor may the object being pointed to be modified).

+Classes and header files
+- Member functions can be defined outside the class definition just like non-member functions.
+The only difference is that we must prefix the member function names with the name of the class type (in this case, Date::) so the compiler knows we’re defining a member of that class type rather than a non-member
+- Prefer to put your class definitions in a header file with the same name as the class.
+Trivial member functions (such as access functions, constructors with empty bodies, etc…) can be defined inside the class definition.
+- Prefer to define non-trivial member functions in a source file with the same name as the class.
+- Member functions defined inside the class definition are implicitly inline
+- Member functions defined outside the class definition are not implicitly inline
+- Functions defined inside the class definition are implicitly inline, which allows them to be #included into multiple code files without violating the ODR.
+- Functions defined outside the class definition are not implicitly inline.
+They can be made inline by using the inline keyword.
+- Finally, for template classes, template member functions defined outside the class are almost always defined inside the header file, beneath the class definition.
+Just like non-member template functions, the compiler needs to see the full template definition in order to instantiate it.
+- Put any default arguments for member functions inside the class definition.

+Nested types (member types)
+- Define any nested types at the top of your class type.
+- Fourth, class types act as a scope region for names declared within, just as namespaces do
+- Class types can also contain nested typedefs or type aliases:
+- In C++, a nested class does not have access to the this pointer of the outer (containing) class, so nested classes can not directly access the members of the outer class
+- because nested classes are members of the outer class, they can access any private members of the outer class that are in scope

+Introduction to destructors
+- classes have another type of special member function that is called automatically when an object of a non-aggregate class type is destroyed.
+This function is called a destructor.
+- Like constructors, destructors have specific naming rules:
+  - The destructor must have the same name as the class, preceded by a tilde (~).
+  - The destructor can not take arguments.
+  - The destructor has no return type.
+- If a non-aggregate class type object has no user-declared destructor, the compiler will generate a destructor with an empty body.
+- the std::exit() function, can be used to terminate your program immediately.
+When the program is terminated immediately, the program just ends.
+Local variables are not destroyed first, and because of this, no destructors will be called.
+Be wary if you’re relying on your destructors to do necessary cleanup work in such a case.

+Class templates with member functions
+- Any member function templates defined outside the class definition should be defined just below the class definition (in the same file).